floragunncom/search-guard-docs/_content/_docs_rest_api/restapi_api_internalusers.md

 }
 ```

-Please note that the password is immediately changed and you might need to update your `Basic Authorization` header (user name:password) in subsequent requests.
+Please note that the password is immediately changed and you might need to update your `Basic Authorization` header (username:password) in subsequent requests.

 ## Password rules